 The ideal reference will be able to speak in a very specific way about your assets and back up her assertions with examples from your work.
 An individual who can only provide vague positive references to your strengths may be less convincing.
 So, you’ll want to place a priority on people who know your work quite well as opposed to picking the most prestigious or highest-ranking individual.

 Think of your most successful roles first and consider individuals who can attest to how you engineered those achievements.
 For example, maybe you had a close relationship with your academic adviser but when you took her four courses, you only got C and B grades.
 In this case, you might not want to select her as a professional reference.
 Instead, you’d be better off with references from someone else.
-Maybe tap another professor for whom you earned two A's, as long as she knows you well enough and is willing to help.
+Maybe tap another professor for whom you earned two A's, as long as they know you well enough and are willing to help.

 Make sure the individual you select is comfortable providing a positive recommendation for you.
 Many candidates make the mistake of assuming a person will provide a strong endorsement when they are only prepared to provide a somewhat positive evaluation of your performance.